FRUiT-git/starc/README.md

 The script can toggle various linux / nividia / wine options to help adjusting things for a better experience, such as
 - __GL_THREADED_OPTIMIZATIONS
 - DXVK ASYNC
-- WINE ESYNC
-- WINE FSYNC
+- WINE ESYNC and FSYNC
-- Enable Feral Game Mode
+- Feral Game Mode
-- Enable Mango HUD
+- Mango HUD
 - ...

 ### Prefix creation